EASS-HIT-PART-A-2024-CLASS-VI/Plateful-ofir/README.md

 # **Plateful** 🍲

-**Plateful** is a recipe management system that enables users to create, share, and organize recipes, while catering to dietary preferences and managing shopping lists.
-The API provides robust features like nutrition calculation, user profiles, customizable preferences (e.g., vegan, gluten-free), and shopping list generation.
+**Plateful** is a recipe management system that enables users to create, share, and organize recipes while catering to dietary preferences and managing shopping lists.
+The API provides robust features like automatic nutrition calculation, user profiles, customizable dietary preferences (e.g., vegan, gluten-free), and shopping list generation.

 Built with **FastAPI** and **Docker**, Plateful is designed to be scalable, maintainable, and developer-friendly.